A beautiful day enjoying the Lake Malawi National Park

-At 9 am we meet our friends Maxwell and Peter, 2 accreditated tour guides of Lake Malawi National Park to start our boat trip on the lake and get the most out of its wonders.
+At 9 am we meet our friends Maxwell and Peter, two accreditated tour guides of Lake Malawi National Park to start our boat trip on the lake and get the most out of its wonders.
 The water is smooth and still, and we head to the west side of Thumbi Island while enjoying the warm sun.
 They switch off the engine at some point, and after a quick sight around, they start whistling and throw a fish into the lake.
 Suddenly, from a high tree on the slope, a big African fish eagle jumps out from its nest coming up to us.
 The African fish eagle is a magnificent bird, with black/brown on its wings and belly and a distinctive white head, chest and tail.
 With an acute sight, great speed and agility, it could weigh up to 2.5 kg with a wingspan of about 2 metres.
-Step by step, we admire this majestic bird flies close to us above the water spreading its broad wings and suddenly dive and catch the fish on the surface of the lake with the powerful claws.
+Step by step, we admire this majestic bird flies close to us above the water spreading its broad wings and suddenly diving and catching the fish on the surface of the lake with its powerful claws.

 We have always wished to find a place in the world where to dive surrounded by these marvellous creatures, and finally, after a long time, the lake Malawi is the right place.
 The Malawi cichlids are popular because you can notice them to tropical freshwater aquariums everywhere.
 We immediately dive into the water, and in a while, we are swimming among the colourful cichlids.
 Zebra-striped, pale pink, iridescent purple, flaming orange, shimmering blue and bright yellow; it’s a dream-like sensation, and we feel likes floating in a huge freshwater aquarium.